 CSULB fees are based on students enrolled in either 6 units or less, or enrolling in 7 units or more.
 Current tuition and fees may be found at the Enrollment Services website.
 Please reference your program’s website for information about the number of units you will take each term.

-The Financial Aid office at CSULB serves all students and help meet their educational goals.
+The Financial Aid and Scholarships Office serves all students and help meet their educational goals.
 They work with students and their families to meet the full demonstrated financial need for students who satisfy all deadlines and eligibility requirements.
-Go to the Financial Aid website or contact them at 562.985.8403, or stop by Brotman Hall 123 for more information.